Norwegian Air to end transatlantic flights, seeks state help | Business

 Norwegian Air to end transatlantic flights, seeks state help

 Norwegian Air, which challenged British Airways and other long-established rivals by launching transatlantic flights, said on Thursday it will end those services, causing 2,000 job losses, and seek government help.
-The budget airline, founded in 1993, has been forced to ground all but six of its 138 aircraft due to the pandemic.
+The budget airline, founded in 1993, has been forced to ground all but six of its 138 aircraft due to the pandemic and will now focus on Nordic and European routes.

 "We have decided that long-haul is no longer in our business plan," CEO Jacob Schram told an online news conference.
-The plan also involves the closure of Norwegian Air units in the United States, Britain, France and Italy.
+The plan also involves closing units in the United States, Italy, France and Britain, including its base at London Gatwick airport.

 "The brutal reality is that (they) will be declared bankrupt ...
 2,000 employees are affected," said Schram.
 The airline aims to cut its fleet to about 50 aircraft before expanding to around 70 in 2022, it said.

-The ministries of transport and industry were not immediately available for comment.
-The plan could return Norwegian to profit before interest, tax, depreciation and amortisation (EBITDA) later this year "based on conservative assumptions both in relation to the length of the COVID-19 pandemic and relating to revenue, costs and load factors", it said.
+The industry ministry was not immediately available for comment.
+The plan could return Norwegian to profit before interest, tax, depreciation and amortisation (EBITDA) later this year, based on conservative assumptions, it said.

+However, Bernstein analysts said the planned debt reduction was too small.
+"It is more likely in our view, that the current Norwegian will eventually have to be wound down, and any continuation of the business will need to be built anew." ($1 = 8.4686 Norwegian crowns) (Writing by Terje Solsvik and Gwladys Fouche.
+Editing by Jason Neely and Mark Potter)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)